-Students at Lakewood High School gather around an information
+Students at Lakewood High School gather around an information booth to learn about how tobacco affects the body |

 The event at Red Rocks Community College actively engaged participants with a video on the Journey of Quitting tobacco, a presentation with the latest on e-cigarettes, fact finding games, and several educational displays.
 Education focused on the harmful toll tobacco takes on our communities and our environment.
 Students learned that on the Red Rocks campus alone, more than three tons of environmentally toxic tobacco litter is generated each year, which is equivalent to the weight of a hippopotamus.
 They also learned practical facts about the true costs of tobacco use.
 For example, a pack-a-day smoker spends about $1,894.00 per year, which is more than some college students will spend on their tuition for the Spring semester.